frankborden/slippilab/README.md

 ### App

-- Lazily parse file blobs to increase load times and quantity limit(will this help?)
 - Tests
 - Fix VSCode complaining about json modules (resolveJsonModule=true makes tsc crash a lot due to json sizes)